-How to Structure a Business and Management Internal Assessment
+How to Structure an HL Business Management Internal Assessment

 The Proposal and the IA should be included in a single document, using double-spaced Arial, sized 12 font.